Nishal3/lsrl_gradient_descent/README.md

 # lsrl_gradient_descent
-Building least squares regression line ML algorithm from scratch
+Building the least squares regression line ML algorithm from scratch and also using the numpy module.
+The models using the numpy module are in the `with_numpy` directory.